Get

 How to Tell If Your Dog Is Pregnant

 It can be a little challenging to know whether your dog has become pregnant in the early stages.
-The only way to be sure is to consult your vet.
+The only way to be sure is to consult a vet.
 Depending on the likely stage of pregnancy, they will conduct a physical exam and may perform a hormone test, ultrasound, or X-ray to confirm the pregnancy.

-The earliest that your vet can confirm whether your dog is pregnant is around 3 to 4 weeks of pregnancy.
+The earliest that a vet can confirm whether your dog is pregnant is around 3 to 4 weeks of pregnancy.
 They can conduct an ultrasound or a hormone test to determine whether she has pups around 25–30 days after mating.

-When your dog is 3 to 5 weeks pregnant, your vet might be able to feel for puppies by examining her abdomen.
+When your dog is 3 to 5 weeks pregnant, the vet might be able to feel for puppies by examining her abdomen.
 How easy this is will depend on the size and shape of your dog, though.

 pregnant jack russell in bed